leothehero/OpenStandards/Images/OGFF-1.0.md

 Any entry start with a byte for its type and a 4 bytes integer for their length.
 So every entry start with `<Type> - Unsigned byte (0-255)` and `<Length> - Unsigned 4 bytes integer`.
 Entries might come in any order, but if an entry (ex: image data) have a dependency over another one (ex: rgb palette), the dependency must come before.
-Notice that unless marked so, an entry type can be found multiple times in a single file,n including image data, which allows for multiple images in a single file.
+Notice that unless marked so, an entry type can be found multiple times in a single file, including image data, which allows for multiple images in a single file.

 ### Metadata
 This entry **MUST** be on every file!